 – Retargeting for car accident cases following an offsite approach

 Where would someone involved in a car accident go after a car accident?
 Potentially to a healthcare provider or a repair shop for their car.
 Why is that valuable for your PI law firm?
 You probably already know such places of interest in your local area and can back it up with some research.
 Create a list of the places that are most relevant to your law firm.
 Once you have the list ready, use Google Display Ads with geotargeting to find new prospects.
 It doesn’t mean that every impression or click you get will be a new case.
 However, it does increase your chances of getting in front of prospective clients who need you and might not even know it yet.
 Even better?
 Display ads are significantly cheaper compared to Search Ads, and therefore you might be looking at new cases with a lower CPA.

 Tip: Mobile traffic is critical for any advertiser, but especially for Personal Injury law firms.
 Ensure that your ads are ready for mobile traffic.
 Work on your design and banner types to capture high intent mobile traffic.
 If you are investing in bilingual ads, remember to keep your ad groups organized for each language (English, Spanish, etc.).

 - People often disregard the Display Network, but it represents an opportunity for new cases with a lower CPA.

-- You should research your message, design, language, and images in a way that they are assertive, appealing, and positive.
-If, for example, you want to target Latinx clients, you should prepare your Ads accordingly.
+- You should research your message, design, language, and images to make them assertive, appealing, and positive.
+If, for example, you want to target Latinx clients, you should prepare your ads accordingly.